ngimb64/Backup-Buddy/README.md

 &#9745;&#65039; Pylint verified 9.93/10

 ## Prereqs
-This program runs on Windows & Linux, written in Python 3.9
+This program runs on Windows 10 & Debian-based Linux, written in Python 3.9 and updated to version 3.10.6

 ## Purpose
 This tool takes a source & destination path to then either copy or update data.